 You can replace soy milks, soy meats, soy cheeses, soy cereal, etc. with healthier, less processed foods.
 For instance, almond milk and rice milk can replace soy milk.

 GMO is another anti-nutrient that I think it is very important for you to be aware of.
 GMO is not a food or nutrient, but instead it is something that is done to our foods.

 “A genetically modified organism (GMO) or genetically engineered organism (GEO) is an organism whose genetic material has been altered using genetic engineering techniques.
 These techniques, generally known as recombinant DNA technology, use DNA molecules from different sources, which are combined into one molecule to create a new set of genes.
 This DNA is then transferred into an organism, giving it modified or novel genes.”

 GMO foods are foods that have been altered by science to grow bigger, have herbicide tolerance, and be insect resistant, amongst other things.
 They have been altered from their natural, nutritious state into a food that studies now show can negatively impact your fertility amongst causing other health issues.

-While soy, corn and potatoes are the most prevalent GMO foods, there are many others that you should be aware about as well, such as:
+While soy, corn, and potatoes are the most prevalent GMO foods, there are many others that you should be aware of as well, such as:

 - Canola oil

-- High fructose corn syrup/corn sugar (on of the reasons there is so much GMO corn being grown.
+- High fructose corn syrup/corn sugar (one of the reasons there is so much GMO corn being grown.
 The other reason for so much corn is that it is readily fed to livestock)

 - Dairy (conventional cows are injected with the genetically engineered hormone rBGH/rBST and are frequently fed GMO corn and grains.)